NY1.com—New York—May 23, 2012

 The program can include financial assistance, improved access to clinical trials, new medications and treatment regimens.
 Since its inception nearly two decades ago, volunteers have worked with more than 30,000 patients.

-View the full story at NY1.com.
+This story originally appeared at NY1.com.